-Workers' compensation occurrences are self-insured effective July 1, 2002 with coverage for all employees.
-Injuries occurring from July 1, 1995 to June 30, 2002 are fully covered by the prior commercial insurer without a maximum.
-Injuries occurring prior to July 1, 1995 were originally self-insured, and since April 1997, adjusted and funded through a loss portfolio transfer policy with limits of liability of \$22,800,000.
-The limit of liability was exceeded in July 2007; the County is now responsible for reimbursing claims related expenses to the insurance carrier.
-Litigation has been filed and discussions with the commercial insurance carrier are underway regarding the future liability of these claims.
+Workers' compensation occurrences are self-insured effective July 1, 2002, with coverage for all employees.
+Injuries occurring from July 1, 1995 to June 30, 2002, are fully covered by the prior commercial insurer without a maximum.
+Injuries occurring prior to July 1, 1995, were originally self-insured and self-administered.
+Beginning in April 1997, these claims were adjusted and funded through a loss portfolio transfer policy with limits of liability of \$22,800,000, and the insurance carrier's right to reimbursement for claims expenses in excess of the policy limit.
+The limit of liability was exceeded in July 2007.
+Litigation ensued against the carrier, resulting in a settlement in March, 2011, whereby the carrier waived reimbursement of \$1.65 million in expenses and the County took over further administration of the claims as of April, 2011.
+As a result, the claims are now once again administered by, and claims costs borne by the County, along with the post July 1, 2002, self-insured claims.
+As of June 30, 2011, the expected liability on the pre-1995 claims, at the 80 percent confidence level, discounted at 5.5 percent, was actuarially estimated to be \$8,995,000.